Political parties in Assam go all out to woo tea garden workers | Politics

 The Assam Chah Mazdoor Sangha (ACMS) is also not happy with the government for not raising the daily wages of the tea garden workers with an office-bearer claiming that contrary to claims, the benefits have not reached all and ''it is difficult to say in whose favour the workers will exercise their votes''.

 The brew seems to be steaming for the candidates with none too sure of who gets to sip the final cup!
-PTI DG JRC JRC
+PTI DG JRC RBT RBT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)